Terrorism: Tactics

 Terrorist attacks are often targeted to maximize fear and publicity, most frequently using explosives.

 Terrorist groups usually methodically plan attacks in advance, and may train participants, plant undercover agents, and raise money from supporters or through organized crime.
 Communications occur through modern telecommunications, or through old-fashioned methods such as couriers.
 There is concern about terrorist attacks employing weapons of mass destruction.
 Some academics have argued that while it is often assumed terrorism is intended to spread fear, this is not necessarily true, with fear instead being a by-product of the terrorist's actions, while their intentions may be to avenge fallen comrades or destroy their perceived enemies.

-Terrorism is a form of asymmetric warfare, and is more common when direct conventional warfare will not be effective because opposing forces vary greatly in power.
+Terrorism is a form of asymmetric warfare and is more common when direct conventional warfare will not be effective because opposing forces vary greatly in power.
 Yuval Harari argues that the peacefulness of modern states makes them paradoxically more vulnerable to terrorism than pre-modern states.
 Harari argues that because modern states have committed themselves to reducing political violence to almost zero, terrorists can, by creating political violence, threaten the very foundations of the legitimacy of the modern state.
 This is in contrast to pre-modern states, where violence was a routine and recognised aspect of politics at all levels, making political violence unremarkable.
 Terrorism thus shocks the population of a modern state far more than a pre-modern one and consequently the state is forced to overreact in an excessive, costly and spectacular manner, which is often what the terrorists desire.

 The type of people terrorists will target is dependent upon the ideology of the terrorists.
 A terrorist's ideology will create a class of "legitimate targets" who are deemed as its enemies and who are permitted to be targeted.
 This ideology will also allow the terrorists to place the blame on the victim, who is viewed as being responsible for the violence in the first place.

-The context in which terrorist tactics are used is often a large-scale, unresolved political conflict.
-The type of conflict varies widely; historical examples include: